paulhoux/Cinder-Samples/SmoothDisplacementMapping/README.md

 Vertex displacement mapping is a technique where you use a texture or a procedural function to change the position of vertices in a mesh.
 It is often used to create a terrain with mountains from a height field.

-But when the vertex position changes, its associated normal vector should also change, because the mesh is no longer flat.
-One way to calculate the new normal would be by using a geometry shader.
+For dynamically changing height fields, like an animated flag, not only the vertex position should change, but also its associated normal vector.
+One way to calculate the new normal would be to use a geometry shader.
 This is often called per-face normal computation on the GPU, because it can only calculate one normal vector for the whole triangle.
-The result looks facetted: each triangle will appear to be flat.
+The result looks faceted: each triangle will appear to be flat.

-To overcome this, you should calculate a new normal map if your height field (a.k.a. displacement map) changes.
-This can easily be done on the GPU, which is great if your displacement map changes every frame.
+To overcome this, you can use a normal map.
+This is an additional texture that corresponds to the height field and contains offsets to the original surface normals.
+You should calculate a new normal map every time your height field (a.k.a. displacement map) changes.
+This can easily be done on the GPU.
+Using floating point textures, this is quite easy and can be done using a simple fragment shader.

 This sample will show you how to:
 * render to a floating point texture to create a displacement map on-the-fly
 * render the corresponding normal map, also a floating point texture
-* use both map to render a animated, transparent piece of cloth that looks a lot like the PlayStation's XrossMediaBar background (but that's just a coincidence, don't you think? ;))
+* use both maps to render an animated, transparent piece of cloth that looks a lot like Sony PlayStation's XrossMediaBar background (but that's just a coincidence, don't you think? ;))

 All of this is done on the GPU, very little work remains for the CPU.
 The sample can therefor easily run at 300+ FPS.
-Note that you really need a modern GPU for this, with support for floating point textures and vertex shader texture lookup.
-If your GPU support shader model 4, you're good to go.
+Note that you do need a modern GPU for this, with support for floating point textures and vertex shader texture fetch.
+If your GPU supports shader model 3, you're probably good to go.

 <u>Controls:</u>